friedrichknuth/snowhydro_summa/README.md

-# snowhydro_summa
-CUAHSI Snow Hydrology SUMMA Explorations
+Exploring the SUMMA model as part of the 2018 CUAHSI Snow Hydrology course.